CalumHarvey/Cascaded-Power-Modelling/README.md

 CustomKernels - custom Gpytorch kernels for allowing uncertainty as an input into the model

 data - input, output, config, and EDFA settings for each EDFA and fibre in the cascade

-Functions - helper functions to load pre-trained models and train new ones

 SavedModels - saved config for trained models used to cascade through previous models